raguay/ModalFileManager/README.md

 I started my programming career with Emacs as my main text editor on a main frame computer in college (after they quit using punch cards!).
 I really loved Emacs, but had a very hard time remembering all the key commands.
 I ended up using Vim once for a class I had (the teacher loved Vim) and hit the perverbial Vim wall -- How do I exit this thing!
 I finally had to kill the process.
 So, I went back to Emacs.

 With Spacemacs and Doom-emacs, I learned that the Vim style keyboard was much more efficient.
 But, I kept going back to the Emacs key memory.
 I finally decided to really give Vim a run with neovim on my MacBook Air.
 I even installed Spacevim and really liked it.
 Now, I'm fully comfortable in the Vim style keyboard (but far from mastering it completely) and have adapted it to many other programs along the way.
-My current editor of choice is [OniVim2](https://github.com/onivim/oni2) which is the fastest programming editor I've ever used.
+My current editor of choice is NeoVim with the LazyVim configuration which is the fastest programming editor I've ever used.
 It is great!

 But, I've never been happy with the file managers I've used. [fman](https://fman.io/) is great, but not actively being maintained and expanded upon.
 It is very slow in large directories and I also don't really like python: it's API language.
 So, I decided to jump in and make one to suit me better.
 This is how Modal File Manager was started.
 I wanted something that was as configurable as TkDesk was (if anyone remembers it), but with a modal keyboard model for hotkeys.
 To take it even further, new modes and keymaps can be added with extensions.

 Modal File Manager is also somewhat minimal in the UI.
 Many graphical file managers have buttons, shelves, etc. all over the place with information everywhere.
 I decided to make the main interface as low keyed as possible with all other information in the status line or extras panel.
 Extra file information is on the status line for the current cursor location.
 More information is displayed in the extras panel as well (the side opposite the current pointer shows extra information instead of the other file pane.
 When turned off, it automatically goes back to the file pane that was showing before switching.).

 Since there are so many dual pane file managers available, I knew this would never be a marketable product (and I did not want the hassle of endless customer complaint over a feature not working the way they want it).
 Therefore, I'm making this an open source project to hopefully get some help from others to help really make this thing shine.
+To date, I haven't received any comments or help with this program.
+But, my number of stars on GitHub climb every week!

 Therefore, I hope you enjoy this little program as much as I have.
 Feel free to sponsor the project, help code some of it (just send in the pull requests), or just give me some tips along the way.
 Any help is appreciated.